-SPECIALIZED COURSES are offered in geography, music, physical education, sociology, and speech in addition to the formal programs of study listed above.
+SPECIALIZED COURSES are offered in addition to the formal programs of study listed above.

 INDEPENDENT STUDY may be designed by the student working under faculty direction.
-Application forms for such projects can be obtained from faculty advisors (on the intranet) and must be signed by the Academic Dean.
+Application forms for such projects can be obtained from faculty advisors (on the intranet) and must be signed by the Academic Dean or Associate Academic Dean.